The History and the Mystery of John Cabot and the Cabot Rock

 "The language they speak is not understood by anyone, though every possible tongue has been tried with them.
 In this country, there is no iron, but they make swords of a kind of stone, and point their arrows with the same material.
 There has been brought hence a piece of a broken sword, inlaid with gold, which we can pronounce undoubtedly to have been made in Italy; and one of the children had in his ears two pieces of silver, which as certainly appear to have been made in Venice, a circumstance which induces me to believe that their country belongs to the continent, since it is evident, that, if it had been an island where any vessel had touched before this time, we should have heard of it."

 Interestingly, after Gaspar's disappearance, his brother Miguel, also an explorer, went looking for him in 1502.
 He too went missing and was never seen again.
 However, there was an amazing discovery in 1918 in Massachusetts.
 A large rock which had previously been submerged in Dighton, became visible above the water line.
 On it were numerous strange markings.
 It was determined by some scholars who studied it to contain the Portuguese coat of arms, and an inscription dated 1511 saying "Miguel Cortereal, by the will of God here chief among the indians".
-It is very interesting that another explorer left his mark upon a rock to tell others of his fate, sounding eerily familiar to the Cabot Rock in Grates Cove!
+It is very interesting that another explorer possibly left his mark upon a rock to tell others of his fate, sounding eerily familiar to the Cabot Rock in Grates Cove!

 The Disappearance of the Cabot Rock

 By now you may be very intrigued by all of this, and would like to see the Cabot Rock for yourself.
-Well, unfortunately that can't happen, because someone stole it!
+Well, unfortunately that can't happen, because legend has it that someone stole it!
 The year is not clear, but residents report that "some time in the late fifties or early sixties ", two men in a media van showed up one day and chiselled part of the rock containing the inscription away.
 It has never been heard of since!
 (See the photo near the top, taken by Vicky Martin of Grates Cove.
 This is what is left, you can see the missing piece near the top.
 Look closely, and you can see writing near the middle of the rock.
 In comparing to Leo English's photo taken in 1929, this is the remnants of the word 'MALIA'.

-So today, when you visit Grates Cove, you will see a memorial in a spot near where the Cabot Rock was located, but not the Cabot inscription itself.
-How frustrating is that?!
-All we have to go by now is the writings of historians, and the memories of the local citizens of Grates Cove to attest to the existence of the inscription on the Rock, and to claim that John Cabot did in fact visit the place.
+Unfortunately, all we have to go by now is the writings of historians, and the memories of the local citizens of Grates Cove to attest to the existence of the inscription on the Rock, and to claim that John Cabot did in fact visit the place.

 While the Inscription is gone, the legend lives on, and when you visit Grates Cove, you will get a definite feeling about the possibilities it holds.
 On a foggy day, you can almost see the ghostly shape of The Matthew in our sheltered cove, and imagine Cabot and his crew walking the grassy hillsides.